New to investing?

 A way to purchase a small piece of a company and share in the company profits.
 Companies usually reinvest some profits for future growth and pay shareholders a dividend.
 Our advisers add value by selecting investments from the entire market including active and passive fund solutions and sustainable investment options.

 Government Gilts and high-quality Investment Grade Corporate Bonds are a way for the Government (Gilts) and Corporations (bonds) to borrow.
 They are issued for a fixed term and offer a fixed level of interest (coupon), usually at a higher rate than cash.
 They won’t beat inflation but can earn more interest than cash whilst taking a low level of risk.

 Residential and commercial property can appreciate over time.
 It can also generate an income (buy-to let residential or as a commercial landlord).
 Therefore, it can be effective as an asset to beat inflation but can also go through periods of decline, and at these times it can be relatively illiquid.

-As an independent financial adviser Lonsdale Services has a responsibility to provide the most appropriate independent financial advice to our wealth management and benefit clients, at an acceptable fee base that is agreed before we offer independent financial advice.
+As an independent financial adviser Lonsdale Services has a responsibility to provide the most appropriate independent financial advice to our wealth management and benefit customers, at an acceptable fee base that is agreed before we offer independent financial advice.
 Corporate social responsibility is an important part of the Lonsdale Services culture.
-We are committed to offering our clients the best possible independent financial advice and client service.
-We always look after our client’s best financial interests and treat our clients fairly.
-How we interact and treat our employees, clients and the local community is important to us.”
+We are committed to offering our customers the best possible independent financial advice and customer service.
+We always look after our customer’s best financial interests and treat our customers fairly.
+How we interact and treat our employees, customers and the local community is important to us.”